hashicorp/vault/website/source/guides/operations/seal-wrap.html.md

 Using a valid token, you can write and read secrets the same way regardless of the seal wrap.

 #### View the encrypted secrets

-Remember that Vault was configured to use the local file system (`/tmp/vault`) as its storage backend in this example.
+Remember that the Vault server was configured to use the local file system (`/tmp/vault`) as its storage backend in this example.

 ```shell